KyleLuoma/SKALPEL-subsetting-evaluation/README.md

 # RSLSQL Modifications
 - Modified db_op.py to interact with benchmark classes instead of directly with sqlite databases.
-- Made a change to backwards schema linking to reflect the methodology described in the paper: the authors describe this process as generating preliminary SQL using the full schema, then extracting identifiers from the SQL that match to identifiers in the schema.
-However, in the code the preliminary SQL is generated using the subset (in step_1_preliminary.py).

 # TASQL Modifications
 - Added output instructions to base prompts because reasoning models (vs. completion models) were outputing reasoning steps.